TabeaSchuster/service-mesh-prototype/README.md

-## Prototypische Umsetzung eines Service-Meshes anhand eines repräsentativen  Ausschnittes eines Projektes für Open Reply
-## Prototypical implementation of a service mesh using a representative example from a project by the company Open Reply
+# Prototypical implementation of a service mesh using a representative example from a project by the company Open Reply
 ## Setup of project and Service-Mesh